 QRM is a problem, we all know that.
 We will try and locate possible sources of interference on the repeaters, but we need YOUR help.

-Please submit a QRM report so that we can try and locate the source.
-It is important to fill out the report EVEN IF YOU DON'T HEAR the interference from your location when it occurs.
+Please submit a QRM report to the Directors so that we can try and locate the source.
+It is important to report it EVEN IF YOU DON'T HEAR the interference from your location when it occurs.
 Remember to listen to the INPUT of the repeater when listening for interference.

 Don't think that your report has an effect?
 Well, see the press release above.
 James Grinton was busted by the co-ordinated efforts of a number of volunteers.
 All information reports are useful.